 Essential Concepts: Several essential concepts are associated with rational numbers:

 - Equivalence: Two rational numbers p/q and r/s are equivalent if ps = qr.
-For example, 1/2 and 2/4 are equivalent because 1 * 4 = 2 * 2.
+Here's one way to look at it: 1/2 and 2/4 are equivalent because 1 * 4 = 2 * 2.

 - Decimal Representation: Every rational number has a decimal representation that either terminates or repeats.
-For example, 1/4 = 0.25 (terminating) and 1/3 = 0.333... (repeating).
+To give you an idea, 1/4 = 0.25 (terminating) and 1/3 = 0.333... (repeating).

-The set of rational numbers is denoted by the symbol Q, which comes from the word "quotient."
-This set includes all integers, fractions, and terminating or repeating decimals that can be written as a ratio of two integers.
+The set of rational numbers is denoted by the symbol Q, which comes from the word "quotient.Plus, " This set includes all integers, fractions, and terminating or repeating decimals that can be written as a ratio of two integers.
 It is an ordered set, meaning that for any two distinct rational numbers, one is always greater than the other.
 This property allows us to compare and order rational numbers on a number line.

 Trends and Latest Developments